-Identifying the head and shoulders pattern
+Identifying the head and shoulder pattern

-The identifying character of the H&S pattern are the three peaks formed in Forex charts online.
+The identifying characteristics of the H&S pattern are the three peaks formed in Forex charts online.
 The name is assigned because these peaks form something of a person’s silhouette with the central peak towering above the other two – like your head above your shoulders.
 A typical formation of the H&Ss pattern ought to look like this:

 You can see how the first peak (the left shoulder) is followed by a second higher peak, then the third peak is again lower.
-Whenever you see such a pattern, know that the markets are in a H&S pattern.
+Whenever you see such a pattern, know that the markets are in an H&S pattern.
 However, we all know that the markets don’t always form perfect patterns like this.
 Instead, the pattern is more likely to appear like this on the Forex trading platforms:

-In real markets, it doesn’t appear as the previous image, but the pattern is still clear.
+In real markets, it doesn’t appear as in the previous image, but the pattern is still clear.
 It can also appear in an inverted manner like so:

 What does the head and shoulders pattern mean?